Please see FAQs under the categories below

 The rotunda was gifted to community by the Rotary Club as a place for performance, entertainment and socialising in the park.
 During engagement, Rotary representatives have noted the rotunda is no longer the active place it once was and felt it is not accessible for the whole community.

 We are working with Dalby Rotary to find new ways to recognise the club's contribution to the community and share the past memories that were attributed to the rotunda.
 Design features have been added to celebrate the rotunda and its place in the park.
-The cultural centre cafe is designed to replicate the iconic octagonal shape of the rotunda, and the roof of the park pavilion takes inspiration from the lattice pattern of the rotunda's sides.
+The Cultural Centre Cafe is designed to replicate the iconic octagonal shape of the rotunda, and the roof of the park pavilion takes inspiration from the lattice pattern of the rotunda's sides.

 How will the design reflect the identity of Dalby?